 Pros and Cons

 These above ground pool heaters use the free energy of the sun to generate heat.
-It is energy efficient and offer minimal operating costs.
+It is energy efficient and offers minimal operating costs.
 Technology like this comes with a high upfront investment which also applies in this case.
 The heating system also depends on the sun and can take a long time to heat your pool in cold seasons.
-You will need to install multiple solar panels in case you own a large sized above ground pool.
+You will need to install multiple solar panels in case you own a large-sized above ground pool.